hassanzohdy/mongez-react-atom/README.md

 ## Use Atom Watch Hook

-When using atom inside React Component, we can use `useAtomWatch` to listen form atom key change.
+When using atom inside React Component, we can use `useAtomWatch` to listen for atom key change.

 ```tsx
 import { useAtomWatch } from "@mongez/react-atom";